troutkilroy/RPCBroker.NET/README.md

 await client.RemoteCall<NegateJsonMsgResponse>(RPCOpaqueMessage.Create(new NegateJsonMsgRequest() { Value = 1 }));
 ```

-By default the client transmits, and the server expects, the request object's .NET type name (via the broker's message type header).
+By default the client transmits, and the server expects, a type name (via the broker's message type header).
 This can be controlled with a custom attribute on the request/reply class.
-The options are .NET type name, full type name, or a custom name that you supply.
+The options are .NET type name (default), full .NET type name, or a custom name that you supply.
 ```
  [RPCTypeName(RPCTypeNameUsage.Custom, name = "NEGATE_REQUEST")]
  public class NegateBytesRequest